-- 7.2.8 The following matters in relation to vehicle standards and traffic management are non-devolved: - provisions on car tax, car standards and safety; - regulation of motorways and roads standards; - driver, learner driver and driving instructor licensing; - insurance; - licensing of public service vehicles and heavy goods vehicles drivers; and - safety issues; and - road traffic offences. - 7.2.9 The overall speed limit framework, including the setting of national limits for different types of roads, is also non-devolved.
+- 7.2.8 The following matters in relation to vehicle standards and traffic management are non-devolved: - provisions on car tax, car standards and safety; - regulation of motorways and roads standards; - driver, learner driver and driving instructor licensing; - insurance; - licensing of public service vehicles and heavy goods vehicles drivers; - safety issues; and - road traffic offences. - 7.2.9 The overall speed limit framework, including the setting of national limits for different types of roads, is also non-devolved.
 The Welsh Government is responsible for determining local speed limits on the motorway and trunk road network in Wales.
-Local highway authorities are responsible for determining speed limits on the local road network in Wales but must have regard for the guidance for setting local speed limits, which is issued by the Welsh Government. - 7.2.10 The Traffic Commissioner for Wales and West Midlands is appointed by the Secretary of State for Transport.
+Local highway authorities are responsible for determining speed limits on the local road network in Wales but must have regard for the guidance issued by the Welsh Government. - 7.2.10 The Traffic Commissioner for Wales and West Midlands is appointed by the Secretary of State for Transport.
 Commissioners are statutorily independent in their licensing functions.
-In relation to traffic and private road usage, the Traffic Commissioner has responsibility for thefor: - 7.2.11 the licensing of the operators of Heavy Goods Vehicles and of buses and coaches (Public Service Vehicles).
+In relation to traffic and private road usage, the Traffic Commissioner has responsibility for the licensing of the operators of Heavy Goods Vehicles and of buses and coaches (Public Service Vehicles) and taking action against drivers of Heavy Goods Vehicles and Public Service Vehicles in certain circumstances.

-- 7.2.12 the registration of local bus services; and - 7.2.13 taking action against drivers of Heavy Goods Vehicles and Public Service Vehicles in certain circumstances. - 7.2.14 Under the Concordat between the Ukk Government's Department for Transport and the Welsh Government, the Welsh Government has a formal role in the appointment of the Traffic Commissioner for Wales and the West Midlands.
+7.2.11 Under the Concordat between the UK Government's Department for Transport and the Welsh Government, the Welsh Government has a formal role in the appointment of the Traffic Commissioner for Wales and the West Midlands.
 The Traffic Commissioner for Wales and the West Midlands is required to liaise regularly with the Welsh Government.